umitsamima/charliecloud/doc-src/tutorial.rst

 The advantage is that we can easily take advantage of host-specific things such as configurations; the disadvantage is that it introduces a close coupling between the host and container that can manifest in complex ways.

-For example, while OpenMPI 1.10.2 worked with 1.10.4 above, both had to be compiled with the same options.
-The OpenMPI 1.10.2 packages that come with Ubuntu fail with "orte_util_nidmap_init failed" if run with the container 1.10.4.
+For example, in our experience, while OpenMPI 1.10.2 on a Ubuntu host worked with 1.10.4 in the guest, both had to be compiled with the same options.
+The OpenMPI 1.10.2 packages that came with Ubuntu failed with "orte_util_nidmap_init failed" if run with the container 1.10.4.

 Processes coordinated by container
 ----------------------------------